StoneStepsInc/zlib-nuget/README.md

 `vcvarsall.bat` file.

-Run `make-package.bat` from the repository root directory with a package revision as the first argument, which typically will be a build number.
+Run `make-package.bat` from the repository root directory with a package revision as the first argument.
+There is no provision to manage build numbers from the command line and other tools should be used for this (e.g. Artifactory).

 ## Sample Application (zPipe)